khalilLaatiris/articlesCollection/README.md

 hello my name is Khalil LAATIRIS, i'm 23 years old,Currently student in secende year master degree in Big Data && Cloud Computing.

+Greate thanks to gemographie hiring team to set this type of project.
+I enjoyed coding this project because it use all news technologie for me wherever i am using python and mongoDB. i learned about rest API well, and get familier with scrapy framework for the first time.

 ## project content

 * Crawling data